10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA)

 Here is what you need to know.

 The Dow's on the verge of making history.
-The Dow Jones industrial average edged up 0.08% on Monday to book its 12th straight close in record territory.
+The Dow Jones industrial average edged up 0.08% on Monday, booking its 12th straight close in record territory.
 The record for most consecutive all-time highs is 13 days, set back in January 1987.

 A Fed rate hike in March is now a coin flip.
-World Interest Rate Probability data provided by Bloomberg shows the market is pricing in a 50% chance the Fed hikes its key interest rate 25 bps at its upcoming meeting.
+World Interest Rate Probability data provided by Bloomberg shows the market is pricing in a 50% chance the Fed hikes its key interest rate by 25 basis points at its coming meeting.
 That's up from a 34% chance on February 23.

 Trump gets ready to address Congress.
 President Donald Trump will address Congress on Tuesday evening about "the renewal of the American spirit."
-Topics for Tuesday night's address include healthcare and military spending, Reuters reports.
+Topics for Tuesday's 9 p.m.
+ET address will include healthcare and military spending, Reuters reports.

 Saudi Arabia wants higher oil prices.
 "They (the Saudis) want to see oil prices at $60 towards the end of this year.
-It's good for (oil) investments," a Gulf oil industry source familiar with the matter told Reuters.
-Currently, crude oil is down 0.2% at $53.92 per barrel.
+It's good for (oil) investments," a Gulf oil-industry source familiar with the matter told Reuters.
+Crude oil is down 0.2% at $53.92 a barrel.

 CLSA America is shutting down a large chunk of its business.
 The firm is closing down its US-based research business, which will lead to the termination of about 90 jobs.
 CLSA will continue to offer execution and trading services, according to a statement.

 US economic data is heavy.
-GDP will be announced at 8:30 a.m.
+Gross domestic product will be announced at 8:30 a.m.
 ET before S&P Case-Shiller home prices and Chicago PMI cross the wires at 9 a.m.
 ET and 9:45 a.m.
-ET, respectively.
+ET.
 Data concludes with the 10 a.m.
 ET release of consumer confidence.
 The US 10-year yield is unchanged at 2.36%.